 - Baking soda- This leavener interacts with the acid in buttermilk to release gases and make the cake rise.
 Make sure it's fresh and be careful not to mix up the baking powder and baking soda quantities!

-- Sea salt- Finely ground salt activates the baking powder and contrasts the sweetness.
+- Salt-ย Finely ground salt activates the baking powder and contrasts the sweetness.
+Use Kosher salt or sea salt.

-- Unsalted butter- Butter adds a rich flavor and helps cake get light and fluffy.
+- Unsalted butter-ย Butter adds a rich flavor and helps cake get light and fluffy.
 Make sure it's room temperature to mix in easily.
-Room temperature butter will be cool to the touch and easy to indent applying gentle pressure with your finger.
-It should look smooth, not greasy.
+Pull it out of the refrigerator 1-2 hours before you start baking.

-- Oil- Vegetable oil adds more fat, making the cake incredibly moist.
+- Oil-ย Oil adds more fat, making the cake incredibly moist.
 Paired with butter, you can't taste it at all!
+You can use any flavorless oil, like canola or vegetable oil.

-- Egg + egg white- One large egg binds the ingredients together and adds extra fat and moisture.
+- Egg and egg white-ย A whole large egg binds the ingredients together and adds richness.
 The egg white adds a little more airiness and lift!
 Make sure the eggs are at room temperature so they blend into the batter evenly.
-Pull them out of the refrigerator about an hour before baking.
+Pull them out of the refrigerator with the butter.

 - Vanilla extract- Use pure vanilla extract for the best flavor, not imitation or artificial vanilla since it's the main flavoring of the cake.

-- Buttermilk- This adds additional tang and helps to tenderize the gluten, giving the cake an even softer texture.
+- Buttermilk-ย This adds additional tang and helps to tenderize the gluten, giving the cake an even softer texture.
 It's the secret ingredient!
-Pull it out of the refrigerator the same time as the eggs and butter.
+Pull it out of the refrigerator with the eggs and butter to reach room temperature.

-- Buttermilk: Plain kefir, plain Greek yogurt, or sour cream can be substituted at a 1:1 ratio.
+- Buttermilk-ย Plain kefir, plain Greek yogurt, or sour cream can be substituted at a 1:1 ratio.
 If you don't have buttermilk on hand, you can make your own!
-Combine ¼ cup whole milk with ¾ teaspoon vinegar or lemon juice.
+Combine ยผ cup whole milk with ยพ teaspoon vinegar or lemon juice.
 Mix, let it sit for 10 minutes to curdle, and you're good to go.

 Helpful Equipment and Tools